nixcloud/fixPath/README.md

 expect the fixPath program, the tool described here, to land soon.

+## TODO

+* finish fixPath rust prototype, so it can also write using --set-import
+* bring lld upstream
+* bring object changes upstream
+* imhex
+  * donate
+  * write fixpath section support

 # fixPath

 `fixPath` is a tool to modify the search locations for DLLs (Dynamic Shared Objects) for [Microsoft Windows